-The permits and licenses section may include the following business permits and licenses:
+The keys and licenses section may include the following business permits and licenses:

-- Business Tax Certificate – this is required for all entities doing business within the jurisdiction.
+- A business Tax Certificate is required for all entities doing business within the jurisdiction.
 Contact Office of Business Licensing for more information.

-- Land Use Permit / Zoning Clearance – Such permits are required for zone changes, variance, and conditional use permit.
-City of San Fernando Planning & Zoning Department may be contacted for such permit.
+- Land Use Permit / Zoning Clearance – Permits are required for zone changes, variance, and conditional use permits.
+San Fernando Planning & Zoning Department may be contacted for such a permit.

-- Fictitious Business Name – Doing Business As (DBA) statement is requirement when the business name does not include the name of the individual owners.
-City of Los Angeles Business Name Filing and Registration handles DBA’s.
+- Fictitious Business Name – Making Business As (DBA) statement is required when the business name does not include the name of the individual owners.
+City of Los Angeles Business Name Filing and Registration handles DBAs.

-- Corporation, Company or Partnership Filings – If your business is considering becoming a corporation or a Limited Liability Company or Partnership, you must file with the Secretary of State’s Office.
+- Corporation, Company, or Partnership Filings – If your business is considering to become a corporation or an LLC or a Partnership, you must file with the California Secretary of State’s Office.

-- Professional License – Certain professions, including attorneys, physicians, osteopathic physicians, dentists, pharmacists, veterinarians, architects, court reports, speech-language pathologists, audiologists, registered nurses, and optometrists require professional licenses.
+- Professional License – Certain professions require professional licenses, including attorneys, physicians, osteopathic physicians, dentists, pharmacists, veterinarians, architects, court reports, speech-language pathologists, audiologists, registered nurses, and optometrists.

 - Occupational Safety and Health Information – Businesses with employees may need to prepare an injury and illness prevention plan.
 Cal/OSHA Consultation Services handles such affairs.

-- Registration Form for Employers – If you are a business who pays wages to employees, you may be required to file a registration form with the Employment Development Department.
+- Registration Form for Employers – If you want to start a business in California and pay wages to employees, you may be required to file a registration form with the Employment Development Department.